oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 ```

 ## SSL termination at ingress controller
-This sample demonstrates how to terminate SSL traffic at ingress  to access the WebLogic Server Administration Console through SSL port.
+This sample demonstrates how to terminate SSL traffic at the ingress controller to access the WebLogic Server Administration Console through the SSL port.

 ### 1. Enable "WebLogic Plugin Enabled" on the WebLogic domain level

-If you are using WDT to configure the WebLogic domain, you need to add the following resource section at the domain level to model YAML file.
+If you are using WDT to configure the WebLogic domain, you need to add the following resource section at the domain level to the model YAML file.
 ```
 resources:
      WebAppContainer:
          WeblogicPluginEnabled: true
 ```
-If you are using WLST script to configure the domain, then the following modifications are needed to the respective PY script.
+If you are using a WLST script to configure the domain, then the following modifications are needed to the respective PY script.
 ```
 # Configure the Administration Server
 cd('/Servers/AdminServer')